Equivalence of Liouville measure and Gaussian free field: Proof of Theorem : the Lebesgue case

+where $h^{\har}, h^{\supp}$ are independent; $h^{\har}$ restricted to $U$ is almost surely a harmonic function in $U$; and $h^{\supp}$ is a zero boundary GFF on $U$ extended to be zero on $D \setminus U$.
+Recall also that $h$ is \textbf{conformally invariant} (i.e., its law is invariant under conformal transformations of the complex plane -- see Theorem 1.30 in \cite{BerestyckiKPZnotes}).
+In particular, $h$ is scale-invariant.

-We record a lemma which will be used frequently. \begin{lemma} For a simply connected domain $D$, $z\in D$, let $h$ be the zero boundary Gaussian free field on $D$ and $ h^{\har} $ be the projection of $h$ onto the space of functions in $H_0(D)$ that are harmonic inside $B_r(z)$, where $r\le \dist(z,D)$.
+We record a lemma which will be used frequently; this gives a quantitative control on the fluctuations of the harmonic part in a ball of radius $\eps$ arising in the Markov decomposition \eqref{Markov} when $U \subset D$ is taken to be a ball of radius $r >4\eps$.

+\begin{lemma} Let $D$ be a simply connected domain, and let $h$ be a zero boundary GFF on $D$.
+Suppose that $z \in D$ and $r>0$ is such that $U = B_r(z) \subset D$.
+Let $h^{\har}$ denote the harmonic part in the Markov decomposition \eqref{Markov} associated to $U$.
 For $\eps <r/4$, let